 Possessive Pronouns Examples

-There are six possessive pronouns that are used alone:
+Here is a possessive pronouns list of six pronouns that are used alone:

 Notice how its does not fall into this particular category.
 That’s because its must always have a noun come after it.